Hosted by site sponsor WebMate.

 Photo Credit: Apple, Inc. (Magic Keyboard with Touch ID and Numeric Keypad)

-Either model additionally can be configured at the time of purchase to include a Magic Trackpad (which provides multi-touch input and Force Touch support) in lieu of the Magic Mouse for an extra US$50 or include both a Magic Mouse and a Magic Trackpad for an additional US$129.
+Either model additionally could be configured at the time of purchase to include a Magic Trackpad (which provides multi-touch input and Force Touch support) in lieu of the Magic Mouse for an extra US$50 or include both a Magic Mouse and a Magic Trackpad for an additional US$129.

 Identification Differences

-Model Numbers commonly are shared by later models and are not ideal for long-term identification, accordingly, At the time of introduction, though, the Model Numbers are unique for the "2023 M3" iMac models.
+Model Numbers commonly are shared by later models and are not ideal for long-term identification.
+However, the Model Numbers actually are unique for the "2023 M3" iMac models.
 The entry-level iMac "M3" 8 CPU/8 GPU/2 Ports 24" (2023) is model number A2874 and the higher-end iMac "M3" 8 CPU/10 GPU/4 Ports 24" (2023) is model number A2873.

 Other identifiers commonly are better for more specific identification, though.
 In software, the Model Identifier and EMC Number are sufficiently unique for just about all purposes, although the EMC Number tends to be more difficult to access.